 - The Samsung Galaxy A51 and TCL 10 Pro both boast a four-camera system that captures incredible photos

+When ranking the best smartphones of 2020, the new Google Pixel was a no-brainer alongside the latest Apple iPhone models.
 Yes, it is a hair more expensive than other budget smartphones on this list, but this is easily the best Android phone for under $500.
-The Pixel 3a comes with the exact same camera as the Pixel 3, which is considered as good or better than the camera on the iPhone X. This 5.5-inch OLED looks sharp, clear and simply fantastic.
+The Pixel 4a comes with the exact same camera as the Pixel 5, which may not be as good as the absolute best smartphone cameras from the likes of Apple and Samsung, but it still compares favorably.
+This 5.5-inch OLED looks sharp, clear and simply fantastic.
 And the nice thing about owning a Google phone is the constant updates.
 You’ll continue to get the latest software for your phone, so even though it’s a budget buy, your software will remain new.
 With constant software updates, a great camera and better processing speeds than every other budget phone, you’re basically buying a premium phone for budget pricing.

-Right now, you can buy the Google Pixel 3a for under $300, about one-third the price of a new iPhone.
+Right now, you can buy the Google Pixel 4a for under $350, about one-third the price of a new iPhone.
 This smartphone is the top-selling unlocked cell phone on Amazon, and for good reason.
 This isn’t just the best budget Android phone, it may be the best cheap cell phone, period.

 From afar, the A51 looks like an S20 that costs significantly less.
 This budget Android phone sports a vibrant OLED display with great color saturation and brightness.
 Move past the display and you’ll find a four-camera system on the back of the phone, albeit, without the S20’s signature zoom.
 The camera has been reported to suffer from blurring issues if you don’t keep the camera as still as possible, but overall, the camera performance is solid.
 And for those who are yet to cut the cord, there’s still a headphone jack included on the phone, which is a welcome addition.
 Even better, if you buy now, you can get the Galaxy A51 and wireless Galaxy earbuds for under $500, which is truly a steal, even for a cheap unlocked smartphone.